West Nile Virus

 Therapy and prophylaxis

-Specific therapy for WNV infection is not currently available.
+Specific treatment of a WNV infection is currently not possible.
 Clinically ill horses require general intensive medical care with symptomatic therapy.

-The best therapy here is prevention of infection.
-For prophylaxis, vaccines against West Nile virus for horses have been available in Austria since 2011 and have been used in the USA for several years.
-Protection exists at the earliest three weeks after the second vaccination.
-In addition to internationally competing show horses, recreational horses should also be adequately protected against this dangerous disease.
+The best therapy here is the prevention of infection.
+Vaccines against West Nile virus for horses, which have been authorised in Austria since 2011 and have been used in the USA for several years, are available for prophylaxis.
+Protection is effective at the earliest three weeks after the second vaccination.
+In addition to international competition horses, leisure horses should also be adequately protected against this dangerous disease.

-Furthermore, it is very effective to protect the horses against the mosquitoes - often very simple measures are sufficient:
+It is also very effective to protect horses from mosquitoes - very simple measures are often sufficient:

-• Taking the horses out of the pasture at certain times, when the insects are particularly active (dawn and dusk), and stabling them in a sheltered place
+• Take the horses out of the pasture at certain times when the insects are particularly active (dawn and dusk) and stable them in a protected area

-• Use of mosquito repellents on the animals themselves, which are suitable for horses and commercially available on the market.
+• Use mosquito repellents on the animals themselves that are suitable for horses and commercially available on the market

-• Installing mosquito screens and insect repellent lamps in the barns
+• Install mosquito screens and insect repellent lamps in the stable

-Avoiding standing water on the property.
-Standing shallow puddles, such as those often found in used tires, near manure piles or drainage structures, are ideal breeding grounds for gnats.
+Standing water on the property should be avoided.
+Standing shallow puddles, such as those often found in used tyres, near manure heaps or drainage systems, are ideal breeding grounds for mosquitoes.

 If possible, birds should not be able to enter a horse stable or chickens should be kept in the same stable room, as these can also be a source of infection.